Human Research Protection Program (HRPP)

 The Human Research Protection Program (HRPP) provides oversight for all research activities involving human participants at the University of Wisconsin–Madison.

-The HRPP is not an office, but rather a collective effort of all who participate in the conduct, review, approval and facilitation of Human Subjects Research at UW-Madison.
+The HRPP is not an office, but rather a collective effort of all who participate in the conduct, review, approval and facilitation of human participants research at UW-Madison.

 The Institutional Official (IO) is ultimately responsible for ensuring the protection of human participants at UW-Madison, and maintaining oversight of the entire UW-Madison HRPP.
 There are three main components of the HRPP which the IO oversees and that provide administrative support and oversight of human participants research on campus: Health Sciences (HS) Research; Educational & Social Behavioral Research & the Office of Research Policy.

 Health sciences (HS) research is a component of the HRPP overseen by the Deputy Institutional Official for Health Sciences Research.
 The health sciences component is encompassed by three main committees:

 - The Health Sciences and the Minimal Risk IRBs: Review and approve human participants research occurring within the health sciences (e.g. clinical trials, medical intervention research, review requiring medical expertise) and works to develop training and educational materials for researchers on topics relating to HS/MR research.

 - The HS IRBs Policy Committee: Develops, approves, and maintains Health Sciences IRBs specific policies

 - The HS HRPP Steering Committee: Advises Deputy Institutional Official for Health Sciences Research.